Download and install the Surface Duo Android emulator

 Reboot the machine.

 The Android Studio installation instructions with default settings are all that is required.
-Be sure to perform updates if you already have Android Studio installed.
+Be sure to perform updates to the latest SDK if you already have Android Studio installed.

 Download and install the Surface Duo emulator image

 Download the Surface Duo emulator image from the Microsoft Download Center.
 The files are named SurfaceDuoEmulator_[Android API]_[version]_[platform].
-There are Android 10 and Android 11 Surface Duo emulator.
-Only the Android 11 Surface Duo emulator supports different screen sizes for both Surface Duo and Surface Duo 2.
-Select combination of API level and platform that matches your requirements.
+There are Android 10, Android 11, and Android 12L Surface Duo emulator variants.
+Select a combination of API level and platform from the Download Center options reproduced in the image below (highlighting the new Apple Silicon support for macOS):

-Download Surface Duo SDK on the Microsoft Download Center.
+Download Surface Duo emulator on the Microsoft Download Center.

 Return to this page when you have downloaded the file.